 Lugar Fellow Global Studies Scholarship

-The Lugar Fellow Global Studies Scholarship is an annually renewable scholarship of up to $6,000 per year for students who pursue a minor in global studies.
+The Lugar Fellow Global Studies Scholarship is a $2,000 per year, annually renewable scholarship for students who pursue a minor in global studies.
 Lugar Fellows are eligible for an exclusive, one-week spring break program in Washington, D.C., in their junior or senior years, where they meet with Indiana's US Senators and congressmen and former Senator Richard Lugar, visit a foreign embassy and the headquarters of major international organizations, tour museums and the centers of power in Washington, and meet with current and former government officials and other international experts.

 To be considered, applicants must meet the following criteria: